 All instructions must be handed to the user for safekeeping.
 Show the customer how to light and control the fire.
 After commissioning the appliance, the customer should be instructed on the safe use of the appliance and the need for regular servicing.
 Frequency of service depends on usage, but MUST be carried out at least once annually.
-Advise that cleaning of the fire may be achieved when the fire is cold using a damp cloth and mild detergent on most surfaces.
+Advise that cleaning of the fire may be achieved when the fire is cold.
+Please refer to section 9.0 of the user instruction manual.

 Scratched and other superficial damage to the matt black paintwork of the appliance can be covered with matching heatproof spray.
 Use only the manufacturers' recommended spray paint.
 Paint only when the fire is OFF and cold.
 Always mask off the surrounding area to prevent contamination with overspray.
 Ventilate the room during the use of the spray.
-DO NOT attempt to wash the coals or ceramics with water
+DO NOT attempt to spray paint the coals or ceramics, or wash them in water.